lostpfg/puble/README.md

 Methods:
 - registerNamespace(topic): Registers a new topic if not already present.
-- publish(topic, eventType, priority, payload?): Publishes a new event to a specific topic, with specific priority.
+- publish(topic, eventType, priority, priority?, payload?): Publishes a new event to a specific topic, with specific priority.
-- brodcast(topic, eventType, priority, payload?): Broadcasts a new event to a specific topic.
-Event is received also in the same tab.
+- broadcast(topic, eventType, priority, priority?, payload?): Broadcasts a new event to a specific topic, with specific priority.
+- subscribeTopic(topic, options?): Subscribes to a topic.
+Optionally it retrieves historical events, filters out incoming values, throttles and debounces output.
-- subscribe(topic, eventType, options?): Subscribes to a topic and filters events by type.
-Optionally retrieves historical events.
+- subscribe(topic, eventType, options?): Subscribes to a topic and specific event types.
+Optionally it retrieves historical events, filters out incoming values, throttles and debounces output.
 - dispose(topic): Cleans up and removes a topic and its associated observables.
+- monitorEvents(): Monitoring info regarding the EventPubSub class.

 ## Hooks